intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/repositories/drm-misc.rst

 weeks, to avoid too much coordination pains.

 If you're unsure, apply your patch here, it can always be cherry-picked to one of the -fixes branches later on.
-But in contrast to the drm-intel flow cherry-picking is not the default.
+But in contrast to the :ref:`drm-intel` and :ref:`drm-xe` flow cherry-picking is not the default.

 drm-misc-next-fixes
 -------------------